 What to see: Irun - Bilbao

-Irún highlights the Church of Santa María del Juncal, which dates from the sixteenth century and the Hermitage of Santa Elena, where the remains of a Roman temple of the Ist
+In Irún, the Church of Santa María del Juncal stands out, which dates from the XNUMXth century and the Hermitage of Santa Elena, where the remains of a Roman temple from the SI are found.

-Going through its streets we find its Baroque Town Hall, from the 18th century.
+Walking its streets we find its Baroque City Hall, from the XNUMXth century.

 In the square we find the column of San Juan de Harria.

 Fuenterrabia stands out for its medieval essence.
-We can walk through its narrow cobbled and walled streets admiring, for example, the Plaza del Obispo, the Palacio de Casadevante and the Plaza de de Guipuzcoa.
+We can walk its narrow cobbled and walled streets admiring, for example, the Plaza del Obispo, the Casadevante Palace and the Plaza de de Guipuzcoa.

-Leaving the walled part of the city is the powder keg of the 17th century.
+Leaving the walled part of the city is the polvorín of S.XVII.

-Touring the La Concha bay, we will leave the Palacio de Miramar on our left.
+Touring the bay of La Concha, we will leave on our left the Miramar Palace.

-In the old town we will find the Basilica of Santa Maria.
-In front is the Cathedral of the Good Shepherd.
+In the old town we will meet the Basilica of Santa Maria.
+Opposite is the Cathedral of the Good Shepherd.
 Also in the old town is the San Telmo Museum.
-Stresses the old City Hall in the Plaza de la Constitución.
+The old Town Hall stands out in the Plaza de la Constitución.

-On the banks of the Urumea, outside the old part, stands the Hotel Maria Cristina and the Victoria Eugenia theater, near the Kursaal, famous building of the architect Moneo.
+On the banks of the Urumea, outside the old part, stands the Hotel Maria Cristina and the Victoria Eugenia Theater, next to the Kursaal, famous building of the architect Moneo.

-Before reaching Orio, we find the Hermitage of San Martin de Tours, patron of the pilgrims.
+Before arriving in Orio, we find the Hermitage of San Martin de Tours, patron of the pilgrims.

-In Orio highlights the Church of San Nicolas.
+In Orio, the Church of San Nicolas stands out.

-In Zarautz highlights the Church of Santa Maria la Real, inside which you can see a Gothic image of the Virgin and the "Pilgrim's grave".
-Attached to the Church is the Torre de los Zarautz.
-At the end of the promenade is located the Palace of Narros.
+In Zarautz, the Church of Santa María la Real stands out, in whose interior you can see a gothic image of the Virgin and the "Pilgrim's grave".
+Attached to the Church is the Zarautz Tower.
+At the end of the promenade is Narros Palace.

 In Guetaria the monument to Juan Sebastian Elcano.

-The Church of El Salvador, Gothic XV century.
-The mount- promontory of San Anton "Mouse of Guetaria"
+The Church of the Savior, Gothic of S.XV.
+The mount- promontory of San Anton “Mouse of Getaria”

 In Zumaia, highlight the Church of San Pedro S. XII.

-In Itziar it emphasizes its plateresca Church in whose interior is the image of the Virgin with the boy, of s.
-XIII.
-It is offered to sailors from ancient times, and as proof remains some ex-voto hanging from the ship.
+In Itziar stands out its Plateresque Church in whose interior is the image of the Virgin with the child, from s.
+XIII The navigators are offered to her since ancient times, and as evidence remains a votive hanging from the ship.

-In Deba we can appreciate the parish church of Our Lady of the Assumption, which highlights its cover.
+In Deba we can appreciate the parish church of Our Lady of the Assumption, in which its cover stands out.
 We also find the Ekain caves, famous for their cave paintings.

-In Bolibar we find the Church of Santo Tomás (SX) and Casa Bolibar - Jauregui (S.XVI).
-From this town, the cobblestone road leads to the Collegiate Church of Cenarruza.
+In Bolibar we find the Church of Santo Tomás (SX) and the Casa Bolibar - Jauregui (S.XVI).
+From this town the cobbled road that leads to the Collegiate Church of Cenarruza leaves.
 Next to its cover is a sepulcher decorated with a Santiago Matamoros.

-In Arbaicegui we can see the church, linked to Guerricaiz by a Renaissance bridge of great importance in the sixteenth century, which has many tower-houses like those of Jauregui or Bengolea.
+In Arbaicegui we can see the anteiglesia, linked to Guerricaiz by a Renaissance bridge of great importance in the XNUMXth century, which has numerous tower-houses such as those of Jauregui or Bengolea.

 Of great importance are also the natural ecosystems of Urdaibai, declared a Biosphere Reserve by UNESCO.

-Guernika, founded villa by D.Tello in 1366, is characterized
+Guernika, founded villa by D.Tello in 1366, it is characterized

-for housing the House of Meetings of Vizcaya.
-It also highlights the Church of Santa María characterized by its grand staircase.
+for housing the House of Vizcaya Boards.
+It also highlights the Church of Santa María characterized by its great staircase.

-In Mujica, the parochial Church of San Vicente, where a semicircular window in the North wall stands out, in a clearly Romanesque style, which makes it unique in these lands.
+In Mujica, the parish church of San Vicente, where a half-point window stands out in the north wall, clearly Romanesque in style, which makes it unique in these lands.

-The Roman road on the road to the Alto de Guerequiz.
+The Roman road on the road to Alto de Guerequiz.

 In Larrabezu, hermitage of San Salvador de Arechabalagana, where a monolithic stone window of the SX stands out

-The Juradero Church of San Emeterio and San Celedonio, that contains in its interior one of the most important altarpieces of Vizcaya.
+The Juradero Church of San Emeterio and San Celedonio, which contains in its interior one of the most important altarpieces of Biscay.

 In Lezama the Humilladero of Santa Cruz.
 We can also contemplate the Church of Santa María S. XIII.

-Bilbao, a city founded in 1300 as a medieval town by Don Diego López de Haro.
-Stresses the Basilica of Our Lady of Begoña and the Cathedral of Santiago, built around the S. XIV.
-The Church of San Antón Abaz, which together with the bridge at your feet, is a symbol of Bilbao.
-The Guggenheim Museum of Contemporary Art.
-The palaces of the deputation and the palace of Gómez de la Torre.
+Bilbao, a city founded in 1300 as a medieval village by Don Diego López de Haro.
+Stresses the Basilica of Our Lady of Begoña and the Cathedral of Santiago, built around the XNUMXth century.
+The Church of San Antón Abaz, which together with the bridge at its feet, constitutes a symbol of Bilbao.
+The Guggenheim museum of contemporary art.
+The Palaces of the council and the palace of Gómez de la Torre.